OlivierBouchoms/sqlite-remote/mock-server/README.md

 ### Generate SSH key

 Generate an SSH key to authenticate with the mock server containers.
-The public is automatically mounted in the Docker Compose containers.
+The public key is automatically mounted in the Docker Compose containers.

 ```shell
 ssh-keygen -f ~/.ssh/id_sqlite_remote -t ed25519 -N ""